zextras/tech-doc/source/suite/backup.rst

 valid metadata files, due to Zextras Backup’s built-in deduplication, the BLOB itself will not be deleted.

 Customizations backed up by Zextras Backup also follow the Backup Path’s purge policies.
-This can be changed in the :literal:`\`Zextras Backup` section of the Administration Zimlet by unchecking the ``Purge old customizations`` checkbox.
+This can be changed in the `Zextras Backup` section of the Administration Zimlet by unchecking the :octicon:`tasklist` `Purge old customizations` checkbox.

 .. _when_is_a_backup_purge_executed: